visit-dav/visit/src/doc/cli_manual/functions.rst

 preserve_coord (optional) : integer
     An integer indicating whether to pick an element or a coordinate.
     0 -> used picked element (default), 1-> used picked coordinate.
+    Note: enabling this option may substantially slow down the speed with which the query can be performed.

 curve_plot_type (optional) : integer
     An integer indicating whether the output should be on a single